syncfusion-content/xamarin-docs/Xamarin/Utility.md

    ![](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates_img10.jpeg)

-6.Then, Syncfusion licensing registration required message box will be shown as follow, if you are installed the trial setup or NuGet packages since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
+6.Then, Syncfusion licensing registration required message box will be shown as follow, if you have installed the trial setup or NuGet packages since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
 Please navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key) which is shown in the licensing message box to generate and register the Syncfusion license key to your project.
 Refer to this [blog](https://blog.syncfusion.com/post/Whats-New-in-2018-Volume-2-Licensing-Changes-in-the-1620x-Version-of-Essential-Studio.aspx) post for understanding the licensing changes introduced in Essential Studio.

    ![](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates_img11.jpeg)